franktakes/teexgraph/README.md

 # teexGraph

-This C++ library is intended for the analysis of large-scale network data.
+This C++ library is intended for large-scale network analysis and computation

 ## About